Fordham University welcomed the 2008-2009 academic year by opening a new campus in Westchester County, N.Y.

 Fordham Westchester is a three-story, 62,500-square-foot building set on 32 landscaped acres at 400 Westchester Ave. in bucolic West Harrison.
 It is home to the adult undergraduate program as well as the graduate schools of Social Service, Religion and Religious Education, Education, and Business Administration.

-“This is a key ingredient for Fordham’s future,” said Stephen Freedman, Ph.D., senior vice president for academic affairs/chief academic officer at Fordham University.
+“This is a key ingredient for Fordham’s future,” said Stephen Freedman, Ph.D., senior vice president for academic affairs and chief academic officer at Fordham University.
 “This campus makes available the best of Fordham for our students in the Westchester community.”

 The building includes 26 renovated classrooms with technological amenities such as “smart boards,” teleconferencing capabilities and newly installed seating and learning areas.
 The surrounding campus, nestled in a scenic wooded enclave, features a stream and pond.